mjul/aider-ledger-lab/README.md

 # aider-ledger-lab

-This repository contains a simple model of a Rust library for a general ledger, designed for use in accounting.
+Welcome to the aider-ledger-lab repository!
+This project is a simple model of a Rust library for a general ledger, designed for use in accounting.
 The ledger is structured into accounts, which are organized into a tree called a chart of accounts.

 The chart of accounts includes individual accounts and logical accounts.
 Logical accounts (non-leaf nodes) have an optional group headline and group sum in the headline or as a separate line in the balance below the group.
 This allows logical accounts to have an idea of summing the child accounts.